 LUTATHERA is a targeted radioactive therapy with two parts.
 The tumor-targeted part of the treatment helps the medication fight the tumor cells but not your normal cells.
 Only targeting the tumor’s cells helps minimize damage to other healthy cells in your body.
 The radioactive part of the treatment uses radiation to damage and kill the tumor cells.

 How are treatments given?

 LUTATHERA is administered as an intravenous (IV) infusion.
 LUTATHERA is put into the bloodstream through a vein over a period of time.
 Patients receive four separate infusions that are eight weeks apart.
-After the first infusion, blood tests will monitor a patient’s blood cell counts, and will continue monthly for 38 weeks.
+After the first infusion, blood tests will monitor a patient’s blood cell counts and will continue monthly for 38 weeks.

 How can I learn more about LUTATHERA?

-Your healthcare team at Arizona Blood and Cancer Specialists can help you understand more about the treatments, learn about safety information and precautions you should take before or during your treatment, and advise you about possible side affects you may experience.
+Your healthcare team at Arizona Blood and Cancer Specialists can help you understand more about the treatments, learn about safety information and precautions you should take before or during your treatment, and advise you about possible side effects you may experience.